wrufay/fieldly/README.md

-# ever wondered how an object would behave when place in a particular magnetic field? or maybe you just need to solve a homework problem for physics...✌️
+# ever wondered how an object would behave when place in a particular magnetic field?

+**or maybe you just need to solve a homework problem for physics...**

-**fieldly helps you with that.** a web app that not only solves magnetic field problems but helps you visualize them.
+either way, **fieldly helps you with that.**
+-> a web app that not only solves magnetic field problems but helps you visualize them.

 **how to use**